Steam summer sale 2019 offers deep discounts on games

 Originally published June 25, 10:24 a.m.
 PT.

-Discuss: Steam summer sale 2019: Devil May Cry 5, Assassin's Creed Odyssey and more deep discounts
+Discuss: Steam summer sale 2019: Sekiro, Resident Evil 2 Remake, Far Cry: New Dawn and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.